The Missing Piece

 Step back from the specifics.
 What's the domain of this cloud?
 Is it about your role?
 Your authority?
 Your identity as a leader?
 Your effectiveness over time?

-Naming the domain often reveals A. David's cloud was about sustained leadership impact.
+Naming the domain often reveals A. David's cloud was about sustainable leadership impact.
 Sarah's was about sustained effective impact in her leadership role.
 The domain points toward A.

 Case Study: Sarah Finds Her A